blekhmanlab/hominid/README.md

 processors.
 It can run on any hardware that supports mpi4py from laptops to clusters.

 ## Install
-It is recommended that hominid be installed in a Python virtual environment.
+It is recommended that `HOMINID` be installed in a Python virtual environment.
 These instructions are specifically for the [Miniconda3](https://conda.io/miniconda.html) distribution, which has been tested with `HOMINID`.